rudsonalves/labcalc2/README.md

 # Commits

+## 2024/12/15 - version 0.3.0:

+In this version marks a significant advancement in the project, introducing new functionalities for handling measurements and uncertainties, along with the implementation of unit tests to ensure greater robustness and reliability.
+Details of the changes are described below:

+* lib/common/models/measure.dart:
+  - addition of the Measure library.
+* lib/common/models/measure_functions.dart:
+  - addition of functions for the Measure library.
+* lib/common/singletons/app_settings.dart:
+  - ValueNotifier attributes of the class have been made final (constants);
+  - added the reset() method to restart the attributes of the AppSettings class.
+This was necessary for testing the Measure library and functions.
+* test/common/models/measure_test.dart:
+  - addition of unit testing for the Measure class, with 93% coverage.
+* test/common/models/measure_functions_test.dart:
+  - addition of unit testing for the functions in measure_functions, with 96% coverage.

 ## 2023/12/13 - version 0.2.0:

 This commit introduces significant improvements and important additions to the functionalities and interface of the scientific calculator, detailed as follows: